hpourv/DP-Logistic-Regression/README.md

 In model inversion attacks, an adversary attempts to recover the private dataset used to train a ML model.

 ## What I did in this project?
 I developed a differentially private classifier based on logistic regression.
-The hypothetical training dataset (sourced from Coursera Machine Learning course) contains two medical features of 100 individuals.
+The hypothetical training dataset contains two medical features of 100 individuals.
 And labels classify individuals to high risk and low risk of developing a disease.
-I use a simple ML model and small training data set and
+My goal is to make the logistic regression algorithm, differentially private.